 We used a linear mixed model to compute both ICCs estimates (ICC 2,1 and ICC 3,1) from four linear mixed models in which the academic year was specified as a random effect of each of the STRAQ-1 scores.
 We computed the ICCs estimates for Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance over four-time points.
+As in the confirmatory analysis section, we excluded participants and consider them outliers only if their Cook's D or Lever presents “gaps” (value at least three times the Cook D or Lever of the previous value for the highest value) or when the Studentized residual absolute value was above four.
 We did not find a large effect of the academic year on the STRAQ-1 response.
 The standard deviations of the random effects of the academic year were respectively >.001, .064, .135, .019 and the ICCs were respectively .62, .67, .70, .49 for agreement (ICC 2,1) and .62, .66, .71, .49 for consistency (ICC 3,1).
+For this test. we had 90% power to detect an ICC of 0.4.
 The results indicated that the minor random effects of the academic year were minor and minor changes in the ICCs induced by the inclusion of the four times points.

 Discussion

-The Stage 1 version of the manuscript associated with this Registered Report was granted in-principle acceptance on July 2023 the 18th.
-The original accepted Stage 1 manuscript, unchanged after the in-principle acceptance, and the associated open review process may be viewed at this link: https://rr.peercommunityin.org/articles/rec?id=419.
-Following in-principle acceptance after the stage 1 review, we conducted the planned analyses providing the first test-retest reliability across time points of the STRAQ-1 subscales.
+We provided the first test-retest reliability across time points of the STRAQ-1 subscales.
 The assessment of test-retest reliability was necessary for the psychometrics of the scale and its future use, but also for theory development (cf. IJzerman, et al., 2017).
 In addition, we assessed the internal consistency of the scales in our sample and the longitudinal measurement invariance of the STRAQ-1 subscales across two time points.
-Overall, we found that the STRAQ-1 subscales had moderate test-retest reliability, acceptable and similar reliability compared to previous studies, and poor evidence of longitudinal invariance across two time points.
-Overall, our results are coherent with the previous findings in the literature.
+Overall, we found in our data that the STRAQ-1 subscales had relatively low test-retest reliability, acceptable and similar reliability compared to previous studies, and evidence of longitudinal invariance across two time points for only two out of four subscales.

 In our sample, the Social Thermoregulation subscale, the Solitary Thermoregulation subscale, and the Risk Avoidance subscale had similar internal consistency to what was originally reported by Vergara et al. (2019).
 For each subscale respectively the internal consistencies that we found in our sample for T1 and T2 compared to the ones found by Vergara et al. (2019) were: ωt = .85-.85 / .83; ωt= .76-.77 / .77; ωt = .49-.58 / .57.
 Interestingly, we found a small discrepancy between the internal consistency in our sample and that of Vergara and colleagues for High-Temperature Sensitivity ωt = .76-.73 / 83.
 The discrepancy may be explained by the fact that Vergara et al. (2019) relied on a much more geographically diverse sample.